 13. Alum Pot

 Alum Pot is an open shaft located on the slopes of Ingleborough in Selside near Horton in Ribblesdale.
-Indeed, Ingleborough, which is one of the Yorkshire Three Peaks (guide coming soon), is home to many caves and potholes.
+Indeed, Ingleborough, which is one of the Yorkshire Three Peaks, is home to many caves and potholes.

 Alum Pot is a popular place for beginner cavers.
 You’ll find the entrance of the cave is located on private property.
 So, you’ll pay an entrance fee before walking around 1km to reach the cave’s entrance.
 Underground, Alum Pot connects with Diccan Pot and Long Churns Cave.